Casehero

 Danaher Corporation Case Answers

-1. What, other than Danaher Business System, account for the success of Danaher Corporation?
+1. What, other than Danaher Business System, accounts for the success of Danaher Corporation?

-Danaher Corporation operates under a well-defined framework, in some aspects very close to a value investing approach.
-The company’s operations are driven by ROIC, rather than the traditional top-line or earnings growth targets.
-Moreover, M&A is central to Danaher’s strategy and having clear benchmarks for conducting acquisitions is at the core of Danaher’s success.
+Danaher Corporation operates under a well-defined framework that, in some aspects, is very close to a value investing approach.
+The company’s operations are driven by ROIC rather than the traditional top-line or earnings growth targets.
+Moreover, M&A is central to Danaher’s strategy, and having clear benchmarks for conducting acquisitions is at the core of Danaher’s success.

 Contrary to most companies active in the M&A segment, Danaher has a top-down approach to the companies that fall on its M&A radar.
 The markets in which the company plans to operate are identified prior to assessing any player as a potential acquisition opportunity.